 An antioxidant that’s been nicknamed “the eye vitamin,” lutein protects both the eyes and skin.
 This anti-inflammatory, carotenoid phytonutrient is found in foods like leafy green vegetables, egg yolks, citrus fruits and orange veggies.
 Once consumed, it’s transported around the body, especially to the parts of the eyes called the macula and the lens.

-Researchers at Harvard University have found that supplementing with six milligrams daily of lutein can lower the risk for macular degeneration by an average of 43 percent, proving “the eye vitamin” lives up to its name.
-(3)
+Researchers at Harvard University have found that supplementing with lutein can lower the risk for macular degeneration by 40 percent, proving “the eye vitamin” lives up to its name.